assumptionsoup/guppy_animation_tools/README.md

 _If you've installed scripts and plugins for Maya before, you probably already know where to put these files._

-1. Files in the Scripts directory and in the Plugins/AETemplates directory need to be placed in a Maya scripts directory.
+1. Files in the scripts directory and in the plugins/AETemplates directory need to be placed in a Maya scripts directory.
 In windows this should be My Documents/Maya/scripts.
 <br><br>